 - More musical Latin flavor: Meadow and Ally watch Morphine’s video for “Buena” (Spanish for “Good”) and this song plays again over the end credits.
-It has lyrics about a devil named Buena, and perhaps Chase uses it for this reason – to again challenge simple absolutist notions of good and evil.
+It has lyrics about a devil, interestingly, named Buena.
+Perhaps Chase uses it for this reason – the song might be seen as a challenge to simplistic notions about good and evil.

 - At first, I was a little surprised to hear the subtle musical scoring over that scene where drunk Tony bounces around his living room, because such scoring (other than over the opening credits and end credits) is so rare in this series.
 A general principle of The Sopranos is to allow the song chosen for the end credits to begin to play a bit before the credits actually begin to roll.
 This principle is not exactly violated here as I had first thought it was: the subtle music is actually the short instrumental, “Dawna,” the first track on Morphine’s album Cure for Pain, which segues into the next track on the album, “Buena,” just as the credits begin.